calcpsu/cphp82001/README.md

 For each, the model calculates the change in output voltages given the battery state, calculator and power supply current draw, and iterates until the 2000mAh battery is exhausted.
 The calculator load is measured from 3 sample calculators, reflecting the calculator being left on in the default display ("0." or "0.00" depending on the model), and accounts for the changing current with changing supply voltage.
 Results are shown below.

 In summary, a regulated design gains a slight advantage in run time for the HP-35, while slightly reducing run time for HP-45 and HP-67.
-The switchmode design is best for the current-hungry HP-67, but not by a significant amount.
+The switchmode design is actually best for the current-hungry HP-67, but not by a significant amount, and at the cost of higher quiescent current (shortening standby time).
-Given the linear regulator provides some additional advantages for all the calculators (including a level of overcurrent / short-circuit protection which would need to be replaced, the function of the calculator's low battery signal is retained, and a more consistent voltage for the HP-67 including reducing voltage droop during card reads), the penalty in run time (and shelf time) I think is justified and the linear regulator is the optimum solution.
+Given the linear regulator provides some additional advantages for all the calculators (including a level of overcurrent / short-circuit protection which would need to be replaced, the function of the calculator's low battery signal is retained, and a constant voltage for the HP-67 card reader), the penalty in run time (and shelf time) I think is justified and the linear regulator is the optimum solution.

 #### Results summary (t in hours)
 ![Image of power model results](https://github.com/calcpsu/cphp82001/blob/master/powermodel/modelresults.png?raw=true)